Shivaram-9/Visual-Recognition-Scene-Understanding/README.md

-# Visual Recognition and Scene Understanding using Computer Vision
+# Smart Traffic Scene Analysis using Computer Vision

 ## 📌 Project Overview
-This project implements an intelligent **Computer Vision–based system** that performs **Object Detection, Visual Recognition, and Scene Understanding** on images.
-The system uses a deep learning–based YOLO model to identify objects such as vehicles and people and then analyzes these detections to understand the overall scene context.
+This project implements a smart traffic analysis system using Computer Vision and Deep Learning.

-The project demonstrates how low-level image processing and high-level semantic understanding can be combined to interpret real-world scenes automatically.
+It detects vehicles and pedestrians from traffic images and analyzes the detected objects to understand traffic conditions such as congestion levels and scene context.

 ---